An Attribute-based Method for Video Anomaly Detection: Method

 \subsection{Inference}

-Each inference clip $c=\{f_1,...,f_n\}$ is fed frame by frame into both the optical flow estimator and the object detector.
-We then extract three features from each object $o_i$:

-where $m$ is the number of detected objects.
-We train density estimators for each feature.
+We extract a representation for each object $bb$ in each frame $f$ in each inference clip, as describe above.
+We then compute an anomaly score for each attribute feature of each object $bb$.
 The score for every frame is simply the maximum score across all objects.
-The final anomaly score is the sum of the individual feature scores normalized by our calibration parameters computed in \cref{eq:calibration}.
+The final anomaly score is the sum of the individual feature scores normalized by our calibration parameters:

-Let us denote the anomaly score for every frame in clip $c$ as $t(c)=\{t(f_1),...,t(f_n)\}$.
-As we expect anomalous events to be prolonged, we smooth the results by applying a temporal 1-D Gaussian filter over $t(c)$.
+As anomalous events span multiple frames, we smooth the frame scores using a temporal smoothing filter.